aspose-html/Aspose.HTML-Documentation/content/net/release-notes/release-notes-2022/aspose-html-for-net-22-1-release-notes/_index.md

 As per regular monthly update process of all APIs being offered by Aspose, we are honored to announce the January release of Aspose.HTML for .NET.

-In this release we have improved various elements of rendering and JavaScript engines, here are some of them:
+In this release, we have added a new feature - page scaling.
+It will allow you to scale the content of the rendered document so that it does not go beyond the bounds of the page.
+We also made many improvements to the parsing, saving and rendering algorithms, here are some of them:

-* improved the table splitting algorithm;
-* introduced DOMTokenList support;
-* extended jQuery support;
-* improved the counter processing algorithm.
+* Improved the conversion of documents to MHTML format by adding support for the "quoted-printable" encoding.
+* Increased the accuracy of SVG filter size calculation.
+* Updated CSS and HTML parsing algorithms according to the latest documentation.

 ## **Improvements and Changes**